 5) Digital Transformation

-The term and practice of digitally transforming your business is becoming increasingly popular and necessary year after year.
+The term and practice of digitally transforming your business are becoming increasingly popular and necessary year after year.
 Digital transformation keeps you competitive against the competition and saves you money in many ways.
 The first impact digital transformation has on your budget is completely removing paper from your process to reduce your material expense budget.
-Yooz makes that easy because we provide full automation from the ability to receive invoices by email to sending payments to vendors online all within our cloud-based accounts payable automation system.
+Yooz makes that easy because we provide full automation, from the ability to receive invoices by email to sending payments to vendors online, all within our cloud-based accounts payable automation system.
 Another way digital transformation impacts your Accounts Payable budget is the increased security.
 Many finance leaders don't realize how using paper leaves their company's financial information vulnerable to unwanted eyes.
 Yooz stores your data safely in the cloud and only allows authorized users to view and approve certain documents.
 To take things one step further, we have YoozFakeDetection to automatically detect forged documents and other fraudulent activities.

 It is no wonder why accounts payable departments have made automating purchase-to-pay invoice processing their top budget priority.
 But achieving the benefits of automation will remain out of reach for Accounts Payable departments that don’t take the right approach to plan, select and implement a solution that will progress their financial and production objectives for the long-term.
 Hopefully, this blog helps you better understand how you can make the most of your Accounts Payable budget through planning and implementing Yooz's Accounts Payable automation solution this quarter.
 Don’t wait any longer to automate your entire purchase-to-pay process today!